deniseyu/deniseyu.github.io/_posts/2016_03-24-being-that-girl.md

 ---
 layout: post
-title: I don't want to be "That Girl"
+title: I don't want to be That Girl
 ---

 This is a difficult post for me to write.
 When I started coding a year and a